Identification, Images, & Information

 Life Cycle

-one generation per year; eggs hatch over an extended period in spring and early summer; late instar nymphs and adults are seen by June, and these gradually die through the late summer, often lasting into November or even December.
+one generation per year; eggs hatch over an extended period in spring and early summer; late instar nymphs and adults are seen by June, and these gradually die through the late summer, some often lasting into November or even December.

 Remarks

 Here they are divided by coloration under either Schistocerca lineata (mostly darker green, darker above than on sides, [?always?] with a contrasting pale dorsal stripe and with dark eyes) or Schistocerca shoshone (mostly fairly even light green, rarely with any indication of a pale dorsal stripe, and lighter blue eyes).
-This seems to relate best to real live populations in the field, which behave usually (always?) as distinct species when they occur in the same place.
+This seems to relate best to real live populations in the field, which behave as distinct species when they occur in the same place.
 It is much less confusing too.

 The same names are used here as used by Song, but the characters that actually seem to relate best to real populations are used.
 This is basically the same as traditional treatments that were followed before Dirsh lumped them all together under S. alutacea, and before Song's rearrangement.
-The difference is that many authors then used the name "S. venusta" (described from Indio California) for the striped ones, and kept them distinct (usually with reservations) from both S. shoshone and S. lineata.
+The difference is that many authors then used the name "S. venusta" for the striped ones, and kept them distinct (usually with reservations) from both S. shoshone and S. lineata.

-There is yet another problem involving the name S. shoshone.
-The designated neotype* specimen was from Logan, Utah, but seems to be lost.
-The odds that this was the same unstriped insect that was originally described as S. shoshone seem low, since it is the striped insect ('\"venusta" that occurs in the Logan area.
-The original description of the species S. shoshone calls for an unstriped insect that lives in southeastern Nevada and southeastern Utah, and matches the one traditionally call by the name in southwestern desert regions.
-The name S. venusta was given to striped insects from Oregon, Utah, Nevada, California, Arizona, Texas, and California; with the type specimen later designated as from Indio, California.
+There is yet another problem involving both name S. shoshone and S. venusta.
+The neotype* specimen designated by Hebard (1927) for S. shoshone was from Logan, Utah, but seems to be lost.
+Almost certainly this was not the same as the unstriped insect that was originally described as S. shoshone, since it is apparently only the striped type ("venusta") that occurs in the Logan area.
+The original description of the species S. shoshone clearly describes an unstriped insect that came from further south in southeastern Nevada and southwestern Utah, and one that matches the one traditionally called by the same name in southwestern desert regions.

 [[The more I dig, the messier it gets.
 David J. Ferguson 1-14-09]]